onyxpoint/ppolicy-check-password/README.md

 ## Password checks

-- passwords shorter than 6 characters are rejected if cracklib is used (because cracklib WILL reject them).
+- passwords shorter than 6 characters are rejected (also note that cracklib rejects passwords shorter than 6 characters)
 - syntactic checks controls how many different character classes are used (lower, upper, digit and punctuation characters).
 The minimum number of classes is defined in a configuration file.
 You can set the minimum for each